sushisuj/union_shop/prompt.md

 - Explanation of Generation: Added state handling so pressing “Add to cart” sets `_confirmationMessage`, then conditionally renders that string above the button to confirm which product/size was added.

 - Private Notes: Remember to call `setState` when updating `_confirmationMessage`; the `if (_confirmationMessage.isNotEmpty)` block displays user feedback without navigating away.

+18. Ensure cart functionality is fully connected so pressing “Add to cart” on ProductPage immediately reflects the new item in CartPage using a shared CartState singleton.

+- Explanation of Generation: Introduced a shared cart_state.dart with a CartItem model and ValueNotifier list, updated ProductPage to add items via the global cartState, and rewired CartPage to listen to cartState.items with ValueListenableBuilder, replacing the hardcoded “empty” message with a live list of cart entries.

+- Private Notes: Use one global cartState instance (imported from cart_state.dart) across all pages; avoid creating new CartState() objects or the cart will reset.
+Call cartState.addItem(...) when adding items and rely on ValueListenableBuilder to rebuild CartPage whenever the cart changes—hot restart after wiring everything so both pages share the same state.